Recreational drug tourism: Europe

+Netherlands

-In May 2011, the Dutch government announced that tourists would to be banned from Dutch coffeeshops, starting in the southern provinces at the end of 2011, and the rest of the country by 2012, though this was never made into law and thus coffeeshops throughout the Netherlands continue remain open to tourists as of May 2016.
+In May 2011, the Dutch government announced that tourists would be banned from Dutch coffeeshops, starting in the southern provinces at the end of 2011, and the rest of the country by 2012, though this was never made into law and thus coffeeshops throughout the Netherlands continue remain open to tourists as of May 2016.
 On 25 November 2014 two British tourists aged 20 and 21 died in a hotel room in Amsterdam, after snorting white heroin that was sold as cocaine by a street dealer.
 The bodies were found less than a month after another British tourist died in similar circumstances.
 At least 17 other people have had medical treatment after taking the white heroin.

 North America

 Drug tourism from the United States occurs in many contexts.
 Americans between the ages of 18 and 21 may cross the border into Canada or Mexico to purchase alcohol legally.
 Conversely, many Canadians travel to the United States to purchase alcohol at lower prices due to high taxes levied on alcohol in Canada.
 Americans living in dry counties also frequently cross county or state lines to purchase alcohol.
 Due to the fact that cannabis is now legal in Canada, Americans may cross the border to purchase it legally.
+Many US states also have legal cannabis, many Americans cross state lines to purchase legal cannabis to bring back.

 Many Americans cross state lines to purchase cigarettes, crossing from a jurisdiction with very high cigarette taxes to a jurisdiction (such as another state or an Indian nation) with lower cigarette taxes.
 This occurs particularly in the Northeastern United States, where states levy among the highest tobacco taxes in the nation.

 Canada

-As of October 2018, Cannabis consumption and possession in limited amounts is legal in Canada.
+As of October 2018, cannabis consumption and possession in limited amounts is legal in Canada.